-In the third quarter of 2016, the Company began implementing restructuring actions to lower its operating expenses.
+In the third quarter of 2016, the Company began implementing restructuring actions to lower its operating expenses and cost of revenues.
 The restructuring actions have included reductions in the Company's global workforce, the elimination of certain non-core projects, consolidation of office space at the Company's corporate headquarters and the engagement of management consultants to assist the Company in making organizational and structural changes to improve operational efficiencies and reduce expenses.